Linkurious/ogma-oracle-parser/docs/example.md

 npm run dev
 ```

-You know have a frontend running on `http://localhost:5174/` which displays the graph, allows you to look into nodes/edges properties by clicking on it, and expand nodes by double clicking on it.
+You now have a frontend running on `http://localhost:5174/` which displays the graph, allows you to look into nodes/edges properties by clicking on it, and expand nodes by double clicking on it.

 Enjoy!